thebooleanguy/tauri-wrapper/README.md

    }
    ```

+<br><br>

 3. **Check `src/main.rs`:**
    Ensure that the `src/main.rs` file in your Rust project is configured correctly.
-Here’s an example:
+Replace the JAR path if necessary:
    ```rust
    use std::net::TcpStream;
    use std::process::Command;